macrobiotus/ships_and_bugs/README.md

 * rename samples, see notes of 28.09.2018 or include newly denoised data
 * filter for metazoans for Argentina
-* include distance measure tesing script at the beginning
+* include distance measure testing script at the beginning

 ### noticed during preparation for Fort Collins
  - Singapore divided point cloud is actually from one samples and not from two samples.
 Division needs to be implemented using an old PCoA plot